dbc60/blog/content/post/welcome-have-a-look-around.md

 I'm going to describe the structure of this site and see if I can connect the HTML, layout templates, and CSS to be sure I understand how it really works.

-## A Little About This Site
+## Not a Restructuring.
+An Evolution

-It grew from a simple desire to have a corner of the web where I could write whatever I wanted.
+This site grew from a simple desire to have a corner of the web where I could write whatever I wanted.
 There aren't many posts here mostly because I had more fun learning HTML and CSS.
 Some of my previous posts show how I [tried a few platforms and site generators]({{< ref "/post/serving-a-blog" >}}) and [how I came to settle]({{< ref "/post/restart" >}}) on GitHub pages with Hugo as the static site generator.
+The last major step was getting used to Hugo and what could be done with it.

 The overall structure of a web page in a nutshell is `<!DOCTYPE html><html><head></head><body></body></html>`.
 What goes between those start andend tags is what matters.
 This site has, what I hope are, some reasonable values for a variety of `<meta>` and `<link>` tags.
 Unlike [Manuel Matuzovic](https://www.matuzo.at/blog/html-boilerplate/), I don't have an explanation for why I chose what's there.
 I just gathered it along the way while learning about HTML.
 Some of the info came from [How to Section Your HTML](https://css-tricks.com/how-to-section-your-html/) and similar articles.
 I did my best to make this site accessible and usable.
 It is a hobby, so there's lots more to do.